Spain Reports More Than 20,000 Coronavirus Deaths - UrduPoint

 For example, Catalonia has reported that more than 7,800 people have died while the national toll for the region referred Saturday to more than 3,800.

-Since March 14, Spain has been under one of the strickest lockdowns in Europe that has been extended until April 25 and could be prolonged even futher.
+Since March 14, Spain has been under a strict lockdown that was extended until April 25 and is likely to run longer, though possibly with some measures lightened.

+Spanish health official Fernando Simon told a daily press briefing Saturday: "Restrictions must be prolonged," while adding that "they could be adapted" according to the situation.

+The government has suggested however that certain economic sectors might not rebound before the end of the year, with crucial tourism the biggest question mark at the moment.